znorden17/csci-476-594-spring2021-private/final/README.md

 256-Hash - SHA-2 it's fast, resistant to preimage/second preimage attacks, collision resistant. this wouldn't be bad - but you need something on top of it.

+So, given what we know, we need something that's going to be fast, reliable, and if I recall correctly from lecture, we don't want someting that requires authentication.

+I ruled out CBC because it's block chaining, so if it does get corrupted in between encrypting and decrypting, you could lose a great deal of information.
+GCM is slower than CTR (even though they're virtually the same) but it GCM has authentication, which we don't want.
+RSA is asymmetric so while it's probably pretty secure, the information is being accessed on a daily basis (or more often).
+Since RSA is pretty darn slow, we cannot pick it.
+I decided not to go with CTR because while it does lack authentication and is fast and secure, there isn't any padding and you always use the same key/iv.
+I figure using the same key/iv for everything isn't a great plan.

+Which is why, I decided to go with 256-Hash because it's fast and resistent to many different types of attacks.
+It's also used as a common password authentication encryption.
+I figure if it works for that, I don't see why it wouldn't work well for encrypting data like this.
+It's also a very fast and reliable way of encryption.

+Resources:
 [RSA](https://www.quora.com/What-were-the-drawbacks-of-RSA-cryptosystem)
 [GCM](https://crypto.stackexchange.com/questions/18420/aes-gcm-disadvantage)
 [CTR](https://crypto.stackexchange.com/questions/85571/disadvantages-of-aes-ctr)